 This bill amends several sections of the Medical Assistance Act in Nebraska, specifically focusing on the provisions related to supplemental reimbursement for ground emergency medical transport.
 Key changes include the calculation of supplemental reimbursement, which will now be based on actual and allowable costs rather than a per-transport basis.
-Additionally, the bill mandates that governmental entities seeking reimbursement must certify compliance with federal regulations as they existed on January 1, 2025, and provide supporting evidence for their claims.
-The Department of Health and Human Services is also tasked with seeking necessary federal approvals for implementing these changes.
+Additionally, the bill mandates that governmental entities seeking reimbursement must certify compliance with federal regulations as of January 1, 2025, and maintain records to support their claims.
+The Department of Health and Human Services is also tasked with seeking necessary federal approvals for implementing these changes by January 1, 2026.

 Statutes affected: Introduced: 68-982, 68-985, 68-986, 68-987, 68-988